seaninsight/react-fundamentals/README.md

 ## A word about class components

-- This was formerly the only React API
+- The legacy [Component class](https://react.dev/reference/react/Component) was formerly the only way to create components
-- React discourages classes and considers them legacy
+- React discourages classes and considers them _legacy_
 - Error boundaries are the only exception to this rule

 ## Props and State